emicklei/validate/README.md

 Validate
 ========

-Go package for writing validations
+Go package for writing validations.

-First you create a named, type variable struct.
+First you create a named, typed variable.
 Then you call one or more validating functions.
 You must provide the error message template ; it is not part of the package.
+Inspect the result and process its error message if needed.

 	if result := validate.Int("years", i).IsPositive("%v must be positive, got %v"); result.IsError() {
 		log.Println(result.Message())